General Information

 Self-Help

-help when your doctor can't find what's wrong or when you have no
+when your doctor can't find what's wrong or when you have no insurance;

-line, sit in a meeting, watch a movie, lollop on the couch, while
+a meeting, watch a movie, lollop on the couch, while commuting, AM/PM,

 Millions